HurSungYun/kafbat-ui-serde-protobuf-descriptor/docker-compose/README.md

 Tests descriptor loading from local files mounted as volumes.

 ### 2. S3 Mode (New)
-Tests descriptor loading from MinIO S3-compatible storage with caching and refresh functionality.
+Tests descriptor loading from RustFS S3-compatible storage with caching and refresh functionality.

 ## Prerequisites